-Discharge Instructions: Giving Your Newborn Vitamin and Iron Supplements
+Discharge Instructions: Giving Your Newborn Liquid Vitamin Supplements

-Only give the baby the amount that has been prescribed.
+Use the dropper that comes with the liquid vitamins.
+Don’t fill the whole dropper.
+Only fill it as much as prescribed.
 More is not better.
-Giving the baby more than is prescribed will not improve his or her development and could be harmful.
+Giving the baby more than is prescribed will not improve his or her development.
+It also could be harmful.

-If your baby refuses to take the vitamins directly from the dropper, try mixing the supplements with a small amount of formula or breast milk in a bottle in the nipple.
+If your baby won’t take the vitamins from the dropper, mix them with a small amount of formula or breast milk in a bottle.
 Don’t fill the bottle.
-(The baby might not drink it all, and won’t get the right amount of vitamins and iron.)
+Instead, just fill the nipple.
+If you fill the bottle and your baby doesn’t drink it all, not all the vitamins will be given.

-If the baby spits up or vomits with a feeding, you don’t need to give another dose of the supplements.
-But if this happens every time you feed the supplements, contact the baby’s doctor.
+If your baby spits up or vomits with a feeding, you don’t need to give another dose of the vitamins.
+But if this happens every time you give the vitamins, contact your child’s health care provider.

-Fill in the amounts prescribed for your baby below.
-Your baby's doctor or nurse can show you what these amounts look like on the dropper that comes with the supplements.
+Write down the amounts prescribed for your baby in the spaces below.
+Your baby's health care provider can show you what these amounts look like on the dropper that comes with the liquid vitamins.

 My baby should have _______ mL of vitamins _________ times a day.